ThomasWeinert/php-extension-sample/README.md

 as I am learning and experimenting.

 The minimum version is PHP 7.
 I am not going to implement BC for older versions.

+## class implements interface

+A sample class that implements the JsonSerializeable interface.